ryan-ys-choi/saas-ai-revenue-analysis/README.md

 - **Calculated billings:** revenue + change in deferred revenue — the standard SaaS proxy for bookings; the **billings-to-revenue ratio** above 1.0 means deferred revenue is growing (billing faster than recognizing)
 - **DR–revenue growth gap** (charted in the deceleration heatmap): YoY deferred revenue growth minus YoY revenue growth, in percentage points.
 Positive = the backlog is growing faster than the income statement, i.e. momentum is building ahead of reported revenue.
 Negative = revenue is outrunning the backlog, i.e. bookings are not keeping pace with what is being recognized.
 This is the leading-vs-lagging comparison the dashboard is built around.

 - **Growth deceleration** (`dr_yoy_growth_delta`, computed in SQL): change in YoY deferred revenue growth versus the same quarter a year earlier, in percentage points.
 Negative and worsening = the *rate* of backlog growth is itself slowing.
-Used in the analytical views as a second-derivativecheck on the gap metric above.
+Used in the analytical views as a second-derivative check on the gap metric above.

 ## Data-Quality Fixes